 Other Considerations

-- In one of the ZMA clinical studies, the urine of people became more alkaline and their urine output almost doubled
+- In one of the ZMA clinical studies, people's urine became more alkaline, and their urine output almost doubled.

-- Vitamin B6 may be found in other sports supplements you take.
-Taking more than 1000 mg of vitamin B6 can irritate nerves, causing feelings of pins and needles (called paresthesia).
-Vitamin B6 can reduce folic acid levels too.
+- Taking more than 1000 mg of vitamin B6 can irritate nerves, causing feelings of pins and needles (called paresthesia).
+Thus, look at the amount of B6 in other sports supplements you take.

-- Some research finds people taking 50 mg/day of zinc had higher bad LDL cholesterol levels.
+- Some research finds people taking 50 mg/day of zinc had higher harmful LDL cholesterol levels.

 there was no mention on whether they test the zinc and magnesium levels in the first study were they tested pre/post study? since low levels of zinc and magnesium decrease testosterone in the body I would think that would be an important thing to test for.
 The second study they said the levels were tested and normal; so it makes sense that taking more of something that you are not deficient in would not have much of an impact